Alexander-Dax/Youtube-Downloader/README.md

 </div>

-Youtube-Downloader is a simple GUI buil on [yt-dlp](https://github.com/yt-dlp/yt-dlp). yt-dlp is a feature-rich command-line audio/video downloader with support for [thousands of sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
+Youtube-Downloader is a simple GUI built on [yt-dlp](https://github.com/yt-dlp/yt-dlp). yt-dlp is a feature-rich command-line audio/video downloader with support for [thousands of sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).